kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 	sudo port install SDRPlusPlus

-# Cubicsdr
+## Cubicsdr
-Looks prity comprihensive although both my Mac and the RTL-SDR dongle got very hot when using it.
+Looks prity comprihensive although both my Mac and dongle got very hot when using it.

 	brew install --cask cubicsdr

-# Sdrdx
+## Sdrdx
 Simple and easy to use, possibly a good starting point but lacks the features of other tools.

 	brew install --cask sdrdx